HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 Using crawler requests as a source for analysis has its own tradeoffs you need to be aware of when looking at the numbers in this article:

 - First, we don't have information about requests that can be triggered by user interaction.
 We include only resources collected during the page load.
-- Second, some websites are more popular than others, but we don't have precise visitor data and don't take it into account - instead, each detected Wasm usage is treated as equal.
+- Second, some websites are more popular than others, but we don't have precise visitor data and don't take it into account—instead, each detected Wasm usage is treated as equal.
 - Finally, in graphs like sizes we count the same WebAssembly module used across multiple websites as unique usages, instead of comparing only unique files.
 This is because we are most interested in the global picture of WebAssembly usage across the web pages rather than comparing libraries to each other.

 Those tradeoffs are most consistent with analysis done in other chapters, but if you're interested in gathering other statistics, you're welcome to run your own queries against the table `httparchive.almanac.wasm_stats`.